Herman Branover

-Herman Branover (ירמיהו ברנובר; born 1931) is a Russian Israeli physicist and Jewish educator.
-He is best known in the Jewish world as an author, translator, publisher, and educator.
-Branover is known in the scientific community as a pioneer in the field of magnetohydrodynamics (MHD).
-In his personal conduct he adheres to the customs and mystical philosophy of Chabad Hasidism.
+Herman Branover (ירמיהו ברנובר, Герман Брановер; 13 December 1931 – 4 May 2026) was a Soviet-Israeli physicist and Jewish educator.
+He is best known in the Jewish world as an author, translator, publisher and educator.
+Branover is known in the scientific community as a pioneer in the field of magnetohydrodynamics.
+In his personal conduct, he adhered to the customs and mystical philosophy of Chabad Hasidism.

-Biography
+Life and career

+Early life and education

 Branover was born in Riga, Latvia, into an atheist Jewish family.
-His father was killed in World War II by the withdrawing Red Army, but his mother managed to escape with him to Russia and survive.
-He earned his Ph.D. from the Moscow Aviation Institute specializing in magnetohydrodynamics, and completed a D.Sc. degree in physics and mathematics at the Leningrad Polytechnic Institute.
-Concurrently, he spent a substantial part of his time in the National Library of Russia where he learned Hebrew from whatever books he could find there.
-After finishing his studies in Saint Petersburg he returned to Riga and started working in several scientific institutions while also making inroads into the Chabad movement.
-When he had first applied for a permission to immigrate to Israel, he lost his academic job and made his living by selling clothing.
+His father, Hertz Branover, was an agronomist who directed the Muskati experimental farm to prepare young Jews to work in agriculture in British Mandatory Palestine.
+Branover's father was accidentally killed in World War II by the withdrawing Red Army, but his mother managed to escape with him and his sister to Siberia and survive.
+He earned his Ph.D. in 1953 in hydro-energetics from the Leningrad Polytechnic Institute and completed a D.Sc. degree 1962 from the Moscow Aviation Institute, specializing in magnetohydrodynamics.
+Concurrently, he spent a substantial part of his time in the National Library of Russia where he learned Hebrew from whatever books he could find there, until they were confiscated, as part of the Soviet oppression of Jewish culture.
+After finishing his studies, he returned to Riga and started working in several scientific institutions while also making inroads into the underground Chabad movement.
+When he first applied for a permission to immigrate to Israel in 1971, he lost his academic job.

 As a young scientist in Riga, Branover wrote philosophical essays questioning atheism, materialism, and determinism and seeking God.
-He led a fifteen-year struggle to leave the Soviet Union (he was a Refusenik), during which he initiated and directed a great number of activities advancing Jewish education and culture; he was among the initiators of the Jewish revival movement in Soviet Russia.
-He learned Hebrew secretly at great peril while a student in Leningrad.
-Frequent arrests, interrogations, and harassment by the KGB did not stop him from teaching Jewish thought and ethics to many individuals and groups.
+During his time in the USSR after becoming associated with Chabad, he initiated and directed a great number of activities advancing Jewish education and culture; he was among the initiators of the Jewish revival movement in Soviet Russia.
+Being a Refusenik, he underwent frequent arrests, interrogations, and harassment by the KGB.
+This did not stop him from teaching Jewish thought and ethics to many individuals and groups.
+In the end of 1972, Branover received an exit visa to go to Israel.
 Branover was the first Jew holding a Doctor of Science degree and the title of Full Professor to receive an exit visa to leave the USSR.
+The ransom tax for these diplomas was 31,000 rubles (~37,000 USD then).